FB-RAG: Improving RAG with Forward and Backward Lookup: Related Work

 \section{Related Work}

-\textbf{Long Context (LC) LLMs}: LLM context lengths have drastically increased recently, with Gemini $1.5$ Pro~\cite{team2024gemini} and Meta Llama $4$~\cite{llama4-2025} boasting sizes of even $10$ million tokens.
-Although this makes inference straightforward, from a performance perspective, LLMs are prone to being confused by the irrelevant parts of the context, leading to several scenarios where RAG significantly outperforms LC~\cite{xu2023retrieval,yu2024defense}.
-In terms of latency, LC is expensive owing to the quadratically increasing compute costs with input size.
-Our work follows the RAG paradigm by first retrieving the most relevant context chunks and then feeding them to an LLM with the input query for answer generation.
+\textbf{Long Context (LC) LLMs}: Context lengths have rapidly increased, with Gemini $1.5$ Pro~\cite{team2024gemini} and Meta Llama $4$~\cite{llama4-2025} using even $10$ million tokens.
+However, LLMs can get confused by irrelevant parts of the context, leading to known cases where RAG significantly outperforms LC~\cite{xu2023retrieval,yu2024defense}.
+In terms of latency, LC is expensive due to the quadratically increasing compute costs with input size.
+We follow the RAG paradigm by first retrieving the most relevant context chunks and then feeding them to an LLM with the input query for answer generation.

 \textbf{Retrieval Augmented Generation (RAG)}: RAG has emerged as a popular paradigm competing with LC, improving performance across diverse tasks with significantly lower compute costs~\cite{fan2024survey}.
 Traditional RAG is \textit{backward-looking} -- the context chunks are scored based on the input query using a combination of retrievers and rerankers, which further refine the selected context~\cite{gao2023retrieval}.
 Instead, FB-RAG uses \textit{forward-looking} with samples generated from an LLM to select the relevant context chunks for the final answer generation.
-Unlike a typical reranker, Stage II of FB-RAG selects the chunks from the full context $C$ instead of $C_1$ (the output of Stage 1).
+Unlike a typical reranker, Stage II of FB-RAG selects the chunks from the full context $C$ instead of $C^{I}$ (the output of Stage 1).